 Between balancing classes, a job, and social life, exercising, eating right, and keeping oneself in shape can be difficult for a college student.
 This is largely due to lack of motivation after attending to life's day-to-day tasks.
 Thankfully, there are ways to combat this.

-Amid all his life's accomplishments as president, Abraham Lincoln is actually most well-known for his assassination.
-The small, poorly known details about the final moments of his life give us interesting insight into who President Lincoln truly was as a person.
+Abraham Lincoln is well-known for his assassination.
+The small, poorly-known details about his final moments give us interesting insights into who Lincoln truly was.

 This article will discuss the basic care and husbandry of ferrets, including behavior, diet, housing, preventative care, and common medical conditions.